 As it relates to loan limits to purchase a residential property, there are three maybe four different categories these limits can fall into.
 Conforming loan limits are those that follow the guidelines set by Fannie Mae and Freddie Mac.

-In most of the U.S. the limit is set at $548,250.
-In other areas that are considered “high cost” due to the overall median home values in the area, Fannie and Freddie both raise this limit as high as $822,375.
-In Chicago, Illinois and throughout Cook County, the conforming loan cap is the same as most parts of the country at $548,250.
+In most of the U.S., the 2024 conforming limit is set at $766,550.
+In other areas that are considered “high cost” due to the overall median home values in the area, Fannie and Freddie both raise this limit as high as $1,149,825.
+In Chicago, Illinois, and throughout Cook County, the conforming loan cap is the same as most parts of the country at $766,550.
 Anything above this amount falls into the “jumbo” category.

-Home values in many parts of greater Chicago are much greater than the conforming limits where higher-end homes and condos are located.
-That means jumbo financing is necessary.
-Jumbo loans also have their limits based upon the amount of down payment, occupancy, among other factors.
+Average property values in many parts of Greater Chicago like Winnetka, Glencoe, Hinsdale, and others can be much higher than the standard conforming limits allow.
+That means jumbo financing is often required.
+Jumbo loans also have their own loan limits based on the amount of down payment, and occupancy, among other factors.
+Let’s take a look at the details below.

 Jumbo loans have similar qualifying characteristics as most any other loan program with a few differences.
 First, jumbo loans require documentation of income and employment.
 Guidelines ask there be at least a two-year history of employment verified by two years of W2 forms as well as providing evidence of current gross monthly income along with year-to-date totals on check stubs.